 Total Students Enrolled:

 The count of Total Students on the statewide snapshot includes all students at all postsecondary institutions in Oregon: Oregon resident, nonresident, graduate, undergraduate, and nonadmitted (e.g., high school students) students.
-Institutions include all public community colleges/universities, and most private degree-granting/private career schools.
+Institutions include all public community colleges/universities, and most of the institutions in the Oregon Alliance of Independent Colleges and Universities.
 The number of Students in Public Institutions includes all students at 17 community colleges and 7 public universities.
-We estimate an unduplicated total count of students attending more than one public institution in 2018-19.
+We estimate an unduplicated total count of students attending more than one public institution in reporting year.
 The number of Oregon Undergraduates includes Oregon resident admitted and nonadmitted undergraduate students and those with an ORSAA (Oregon Student Aid Application) or tuition equity at public universities and all students in community colleges who were enrolled at any point in the summer to spring academic year.

 Other Enrollment Data: